jimbobbennett/smart-garden-ornaments/architecture-guides/device-code-walkthrough.md

 The `Send_message` block is a function that sends a message over the radio.
 This block takes two parameters - the `Type` of data to send, and the `value` to send.

-A variable is set with this data, along withe the device ID in the format `device_id:type:value`, for example for device 1 sending a temperature of 25°C, this would be `1:t:25.0`.
+A variable is set with this data, along with the device ID in the format `device_id:type:value`, for example for device 1 sending a temperature of 25°C, this would be `1:t:25.0`.
 This variable is then sent over the radio.

 ### Get message device ID